 A study of major authors, works, and movements in Spanish literature.
 This course may be repeated as the content is changed.
-This course is normally offered in the spring semester of even numbered years.
+This course is normally offered in the spring semester

 4213 STUDIES IN LATIN AMERICAN LITERATURE

 A study of the major authors, works and movements in Latin American literature.
 This course may be repeated as the content is changed.
 This course is normally offered in the spring semester of odd numbered years.